rand-projects/fisb-decode/docs/source/document.rst

    actually 'illegal
    instruction' errors), try installing an earlier MongoDB 4 version like 4.4.8.
-   See the earlier note about MongoDB 5.
+   See the earlier warning about MongoDB 5.

 Running 'fisb' and 'harvest' (with MongoDB) does not use very many resources.
 On a 4GB Pi, available memory is more than 3GB at all times and system